sebastianczech/k8s-oci/README.md

 Moreover there were prepared:
 * Python application, which can be deployed in created K8s cluster
 * GitHub Actions to automate build process and push image to Docker Hub
-* Helm charts used to deployed application
+* Helm charts used to deploye application

 For future there are plans to extend repository by adding:
-* Extended existing pipeline for application by adding:
+* Extension to existing pipeline for application by adding:
   * Automated tests in continuous integration
   * Continuous deployment after finishing build and push image to Docker Hub
 * Add new GitHub Action to configure infrastructure
-* Integration of existing application with AWS services
+* Integration of existing application with AWS services (Free Tier)
 * Alternative to Terraform code to configure infrastructure using Pulumi
 * Alternative to Helm code to deploy application using Kustomize